ywbyeon/ywbyeon.github.io/_pages/about.md

 layout: about
 title: home
 permalink: /
-subtitle: Senior Research Scientist<br> Advanced Electron Microscopy Group<br> <a href="https://www.kist.re.kr">Korea Institute of Science and Technology (KIST)</a>

-profile:
-  align: right
-  image: profile_pic_YWB_GGB.jpg
-  alt: Me at Battery Spencer, CA in 2021
-  image_circular: false # crops the image to make it circular
+# subtitle:
+banner_img: banner_02.jpg
+banner_title: Advanced Electron Microscopy Laboratory
+banner_subtitle: We advance multi-scale EM analyses for breakthroughs in materials science
+banner_alt: # Photo by OC Gonzalez on Unsplash
+display_title: false # display site title
 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 ## <i class="fa-regular fa-face-smile-beam"></i>&nbsp;greetings!

-Welcome to the official website of Dr. Young-Woon Byeon and the Advanced Electron Microscopy Group at KIST.
+Welcome to the official website of the Advanced Electron Microscopy Lab at KIST.

-This research group is dedicated to advancing electron microscopy (EM) techniques—including Imaging, Diffraction, and Spectroscopy—to explore the fundamental aspects of materials science.
-By leveraging the expertise, we collaborate with numerous researching groups from the KIST and beyond.
-Our strategy integrates insights from the in-situation analysis in morphology, structure, and chemical properties obtained from various devices, including TEM, FIB, SEM, XRD, XPS, etc. This comprehensive understanding enables us to design and develop innovative, high-performance materials tailored for energy storage applications.
+Led by Dr. Young-Woon Byeon, the lab specializes in advanced electron microscopy (EM) techniques—including imaging, diffraction, and spectroscopy—to explore the fundamental aspects of materials science.
+We collaborate with various research groups within KIST and beyond, harnessing the power of cutting-edge EM techniques.

+Focusing on energy storage materials, we use real-time (in-situ and operando) analytics to trace atomic, ionic, and electronic movements with high precision.
+Our strategy integrates insights from the in-situation analysis in morphology, structure, and chemical properties obtained from various devices, including TEM, FIB, SEM, XRD, XPS, etc. This comprehensive understanding enables us to design and develop innovative, high-performance materials for energy storage applications.

+## <i class="fa-regular fa-lightbulb"></i>&nbsp;research topics

+The following research topics are the primary interests of the group:

+- Correlating the performance degradation of battery materials with their microstructural evolution.
+- In situ / operando studies on the diffusion of charge-carrier ions (H<sup>+</sup>/Li<sup>+</sup>/Na<sup>+</sup>/K<sup>+</sup>, etc.) ions during electrochemical reactions.
+- Processing and analyzing diffraction and spectrum data for statistical insights into materials interfaces.
+- Utilizing STEM / FIB tomography for detailed analysis of environment-sensitive materials.
+- Incorporating machine Learning / automation into the electron microscopy workflow, including sample preparation, data acquisition and processing.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.